Coronavirus digest: Los Angeles to vote on strict vaccine mandate | DW | 06.10.2021

 The sweeping measure has been criticized on grounds that it could lead to segregation of those who cannot or refuse to be jabbed

-City leaders in Los Angeles on Wednesday were poised to approve one of the toughest vaccine mandates in the United States.
+City leaders in Los Angeles on Wednesday were poised to approve one of the toughest vaccine mandates in the US.

 If enacted, the mandate would require people to show proof of full COVID-19 inoculation for entering restaurants, bars, salons, gyms, shopping centers, sports arenas and other indoor city facilities.